Towards Operational Validation of LLM-Agent Social Simulations: A Replicated Study of a Reddit-like Technology Forum: LLMs as social agents

 What makes large models a particularly valuable resource for researchers seeking to understand social patterns is their ability to not only store, reproduce, and transform vast amounts of data, but, with careful prompting, to explicate and simulate the various social perspectives implicit in it \cite{park_social_2022, adornetto2025genera}.
-Where classical ABMs often used parsimonious, deterministic, or rational‑choice rules for tractability—powerful for theory, but poorly suited for culture‑laden, role‑dependent interaction \cite{kozlowski2025simula}—LLM simulations replace payoff optimization with linguistic, norm‑guided action selection.
+Consider the action space agents must navigate to produce realistic threads in a Reddit-like environment: a single discussion about operating-system updates might involve quoting prior turns, deploying in-group jargon (kernel, distro, drivers, telemetry), using irony (``just use Arch''), and sustaining disagreement via reply chains, while reactions and feed visibility concentrate attention on the most contested subthreads.
+Classical ABMs often used parsimonious, deterministic, or rational‑choice rules for tractability, but these are poorly suited for such culture‑laden, role‑dependent interaction \cite{kozlowski2025simula}.
+LLM simulations replace payoff optimization with linguistic, norm‑guided action selection.
 This allows them to capture the compression dynamics underlying human social coordination \cite{durrheim2025human}, i.e. the patterned reductions that emerge from the ways human groups process and distill cultural and cognitive complexity.
 Recent work in generative agent-based modeling has demonstrated the potential for language-mediated simulations \cite{vezhnevets2023genera}, though our approach more specifically targets social media dynamics.

+We adopt this norm‑guided approach to LLM simulations, positing that agents' choices are generated via normative role expectations.
+By “LLM social agent” we mean a language‑model‑driven (artificial) participant in an online forum that produces context‑appropriate posts and replies grounded in shared norms, roles, and routines.
+Here, the concept of \textit{appropriateness} implies that agent action is grounded in socially agreed-upon rules and understandings about what normal, reasonable, and legitimate behavior is for actors within a given social setting \cite{goodin_logic_2013}.
+Instead of pursuing utility or optimization of returns, agents must favor normative fit and try to adhere to the prescribed roles and expectations associated with their community.